 - Franche Community Primary School will do all we reasonably can to limit children's exposure to any risks from the school's IT system.
 As part of this process, the Governing Body will ensure the school has appropriate filters and monitoring systems in place; - We will safeguard and promote the welfare of children and provide them with a safe environment in which to learn.
-The Governing Body take into consideration the age range of pupils, the number of pupils, how often they access the IT system and the proportionality of costs versus risks; - The appropriateness of any filters and monitoring systems are a matter for individual schools and will be informed in part, by the risk assessment required by the Prevent Duty.
+The Governing Body take into consideration the age range of pupils, the number of pupils, how often they access the IT system and the proportionality of costs versus risks; - Filtering & Monitoring systems are in place and is informed in part, by the risk assessment required by the Prevent Duty.
 The UK Safer Internet Centre has published guidance as to what "appropriate" filtering and monitoring might look like: UK Safer Internet Centre: appropriate filtering and monitoring; - Guidance on e-security is available from the National Education Network.
 Support for schools is available via the: schools' buying strategy with specific advice on procurement here: buying for schools